Michael Jackson's ex-wife says daughter Paris is 'devastated'

-LOS ANGELES (Reuters) - Michael Jackson’s ex-wife said in a Los Angeles court on Thursday that their daughter Paris is “devastated” over her father’s death and “doesn’t feel like she has a life.”
+LOS ANGELES, Aug 15 (Reuters) - Michael Jackson’s ex-wife said in a Los Angeles court on Thursday that their daughter Paris is “devastated” over her father’s death and “doesn’t feel like she has a life.”

 Debbie Rowe, 54, broke into tears and sobbed loudly while answering questions under cross-examination about 15-year-old Paris and the teenager’s recent suicide attempt.